greg-raven/hdc/_posts/2021-06-01-green-tree-extension-project-in-victorville-will-break-ground-on-june-2nd.md

 The City expects to use nearly 55 million pounds of asphalt and close to two billion pounds of dirt for the bridge and roadway combined.

-“To bring an engineering marvel of this magnitude to reality requires not only great engineering but also great vision, teamwork, and collaboration,” said Victorville Mayor, Debra Jones.
-“We are extremely grateful to the Town of Apple Valley, County of San Bernardino, and San Bernardino County Transportation Authority for helping us make this vision a reality.”
+"To bring an engineering marvel of this magnitude to reality requires not only great engineering but also great vision, teamwork, and collaboration," said Victorville Mayor, Debra Jones.
+"We are extremely grateful to the Town of Apple Valley, County of San Bernardino, and San Bernardino County Transportation Authority for helping us make this vision a reality."

 The Green Tree Extension will be completed for a total cost of approximately $46.8 million.
 San Bernardino County Transportation Authority will contribute $22.7 million, the City of Victorville $15 million, the Town of Apple Valley nearly $4 million, and the County of San Bernardino approximately $900,000.
 Additionally, a federal earmark of $4.2 million originally designated for the High Desert Corridor was authorized for the construction of the Green Tree Extension.